Our Staff

 Craig Redman

-Mr Redman also held high performance roles with World Triathlon and the Australian Paratriathlon team at the 2016 Rio Paralympics Games.
-His broad skill set includes event director, technical official, administrator and board director at club, state, national and international level.
+Mr Redman also held high performance roles including coaching and coach education with World Triathlon and the Australian Para-triathlon team at the 2016 Rio Paralympics.

 Dixie Marshall

-Ms Marshall brings a wealth of experience in advertising, sport and communications across a range of media platforms.
+Ms Marshall has 40 years’ experience in strategic communications, editorial media, public policy, and governance across a range of sectors and platforms.

 Ex Officio